biblius/hextacy/README.md

 Users can change their password and logout only if they have an established session.
 If a user changes their password they receive an email notifying them of the change with a password reset token in case it wasn't them, the PW reset token lasts for 2 days.
 On logout a user can purge all of their sessions.

 Users who forgot their passwords can request a password reset.
 They will receive an email with a temporary token they must send upon changing their password for the server to accept the change.
-Once they successfully change it they .
+Once they successfully change it their sessions will be purged and a new one will be established.

 ## **CLI Tool**